Parchet - Wood species

 photo source: pavimentieparquet.com

 Bamboo flooring can also be used for underfloor heating.
-More information on using this type of heating when you have wooden floors can be found in the March 2019 issue of Wood Magazine.
-How to get hold of it find out here.
+More information on using this type of heating when you have wood flooring can be found in the printed Wood Magazine, March 2019 issue.
+Find out how to get hold of it here.

-Bamboo flooring will give an exotic look to your home.
-It can be used in any room, the way it is obtained and the qualities making it resistant to both high-traffic premises and rooms with high humidity such as bathrooms and kitchens.
-It's not an inexpensive floor, so it will add value to your home.
+Bamboo flooring will give your home an exotic look.
+It can be used in any room, with its construction and qualities making it resistant in both high-traffic and high-humidity rooms such as bathrooms and kitchens.
+It's not a cheap flooring, so it will add an extra preciousness to your home.

 A great quality of bamboo is its sustainability.
-Unlike trees, which take 50-100 years to reach maturity so that their wood can be used, bamboo takes only 6 years.
+Unlike trees, which need 50-100 years to reach maturity so that their wood can be used, bamboo needs only 6 years.
 And a new bamboo plantation will sprout from old roots without the need for replanting.
-I think it's time to pay more attention to this material that can save long-exploited species and endangered forests.
+I believe it's time to pay more attention to this material that can save long-exploited species and endangered forests.

 bamboo